 - have up to date policies on dispute resolution procedures

-The Labour Relations Agency (LRA) employer training programme provides seminars in relevant topics such as handling difficult conversations and dignity at work.
+The Labour Relations Agency (LRA) employer training programme provides pre-recorded webinars in relevant topics such as handling difficult conversations and dignity at work.
 See LRA events.

 Get external help and advice